reefactor/brainfood_reference/README.md

 > People can foresee the future only when it coincides with their own wishes, and the most grossly obvious facts can be ignored when they are unwelcome
 > -- George Orwell

-> It ain’t what you don’t know that gets you into trouble.
-It’s what you know for sure that just ain’t so
-> -- Mark Twain, but also to several others:

 > The field of economics is muddled and imprecise, and there’s good reason it’s called “the dismal science.”
 Unlike a "real" science like physics, in economics there are no rules that one can count on to consistently produce a given outcome, as in “if a, then b.”
 There are only patterns that tend to repeat, and while they may be historical, logical and often-observed, they’re still only tendencies.
 > -- Howard Marks ["Uncertainty" memo](https://www.oaktreecapital.com/docs/default-source/memos/uncertainty.pdf)